Approach

 Most people sort their cards by set, by type, or by value.
 That never felt right to me.
 I kept gravitating toward how cards looked together — the mood of a page, the way two illustrations next to each other could tell a story neither told alone.

-So I built a system around that instinct.
+So I built a loose system around that instinct.
 Cards are organized by mood, narrative, and visual intent rather than set, rarity, or Pokemon type.

 Theme First, Pokemon Second